 The first thing you should know is that it's pronounced KELL-ticnote .
 The second is that it isn't synonymous with Irish.
 The third, that it isn't synonymous with Gaelic, either.

 The Celtic Kingdoms cover a majority of The British Isles, with land in all five nations.
 They are the Gaelic Celtic Ireland, Northern Ireland, Isle of Man, and Scotland, and the Breton Celtic Scottish Lowlands, Wales, Cornwall, Cumbria, and (much of) Yorkshirenote .
+It also covers Brittany in France, which has a proud Celtic heritage and whose inhabitants speak the Breton language.

 The fact that Scotland and Ireland are very closely linked with their Gaelic history is probably the reason they are so often conflated, though doing this too much in Real Life might turn into a Berserk Button.
 A similar reaction will be received if you too often call anyone Celtic "English"note — even those living in England probably prefer British or Cornish/Northern.
 Wales and Scotland may also get mixed up (rarely Wales/Ireland), but the only place this is accurate was the Hen Ogledd.